12 Free Online Music Games for Kids Without Login (No Adobe Flash!)

 Quia – Music Mania! is a fun little ‘Who Wants To Be a Millionaire’-type game to test your musical knowledge.

 This has some questions that most kids might not know, however, they also provide a learning experience even if they get the answer wrong.
 It is a fun past-time activity for the small ones to learn a thing or two about music and instruments.

 Benefits of Music Games for Kids

-The benefits of music games for kids are numerous.
+The benefits of educational music games for kids are numerous.
 For starters, according to a study by the Brain and Creativity Institute, musical experiences during childhood accelerate brain development.
-This is especially seen in reading skills and language acquisitions.
+This is especially seen in reading skills and language acquisition.
 Also, the NAMM Foundation highlights that when the child learns how to play an instrument, SAT scores are increased and mathematical learning is improved.